 Acting quickly and effectively is crucial to minimise damage and prevent further complications.
 Here are the steps to take in response to a burst pipe and the recommended repair approach.

-Firstly, locating the main water shut-off valve in your property is essential.
+Firstly, it is essential to locate the main water shut-off valve in your property.
 This valve lets you stop the water flow to the entire building, preventing further water damage from the burst pipe.
-Familiarise yourself with the valve’s location beforehand, as it can vary depending on the property.
+Please familiarise yourself with the valve’s location beforehand, as it can vary depending on the property.

 Once you’ve located it, shut off the water supply immediately to mitigate the damage.